Accreditation for laboratory medicine facilities

 - any new or changed requirements

 Accreditation awards are specific to the scope of services that were observed at the time of assessment.
-Facilities seeking to expand their scope of services may be required to participate in a focused assessment to achieve required accreditation.
+The existing accreditation award can be expanded to include the new diagnostic service upon successful completion of a focused assessment.

 A focused assessment uses a narrow standard set that addresses patient and staff safety, and facility equipment validation prior to offering a new diagnostic service.
-The existing accreditation award is expanded to include the new diagnostic service upon successful completion of a focused assessment.